 It is unclear how significant first and second-phase insulin responses are in the 'real world' setting.
-In contrast to this scenario of rapid infusion of intravenous glucose, ingestion of a physiologic meal results in a much more gradual rise of serum glucose (11).
+In contrast to this scenario of rapid infusion of intravenous glucose, ingestion of a physiologic meal results in a much more gradual rise of serum glucose (15).
 However, characterization of first phase insulin response is critically important in diabetes research.
-In progression to type 1 and type 2 diabetes, the earliest abnormality is a loss in the first phase insulin secretion (measured as the AlRglu).
-Although chronic pancreatitis diabetes is much less studied, this appears likely also to be the case in patients with chronic pancreatitis progressing to diabetes based on limited studies, and often in patients with chronic pancreatitis who have diabetes or pre-diabetes (14).
+In progression to type 1 and type 2 diabetes mellitus, the earliest abnormality is a loss in the first phase insulin secretion (measured as the AIRglu).
+Although chronic pancreatitis diabetes is much less studied, this appears likely also to be the case in patients with chronic pancreatitis progressing to diabetes based on limited studies, and often in patients with chronic pancreatitis who have diabetes or pre-diabetes (18).
 The AIRglu can be elicited experimentally by administering a 0.3 g/kg dextrose bolus and sampling insulin levels at baseline and at +2, 3, 4, 5, 7 and 10 min after the rapid IV administration of dextrose.
 The AIRglu can be calculated using various methods, including but not limited to the area under the curve minus baseline or mean of the 2-5 min values minus baseline.

-Interestingly, glucose also appears to be a 'metabolic amplifier' for insulin secretion, in addition to the classic pathway of glucose-stimulated insulin secretion.
-Glucose amplifies insulin secretion, a process called time dependent potentiation of insulin secretion-when β -cells are exposed to hyperglycemia this augments subsequent insulin secretory responses to glucose (88).
+Interestingly, glucose also appears to be a 'metabolic amplifier' for insulin secretion, in addition to the classic pathway of glucosestimulated insulin secretion.
+Glucose amplifies insulin secretion, a process called time dependent potentiation of insulin secretion-when β -cells are exposed to hyperglycemia this augments subsequent insulin secretory responses to glucose (112).

-Proteins and Amino Acids
+B. Proteins and Amino Acids

 Pancreatic β cells adjust insulin secretion based on other nutrients including amino acids, fatty acids, and ketone bodies.
-Oral protein intake, and subsequent rise in serum amino acids, stimulate insulin release by direct β cell stimulation (7, 33,

-51).
-The insulinotropic effect varies among amino acids, and there appears to be a synergistic effect of mixed amino acids versus individual administration (19).

-Some amino acids stimulate insulin secretion by acting as substrates in the Krebs cycle, metabolizing glucose-6-phosphate to create ATP.
-Enzymes active in β cell mitochondrial amino acid have metabolism been implicated hyperinsulinemic hypoglycemic syndromes associated with high-protein containing meals (58).
+Oral protein intake, and subsequent rise in serum amino acids, stimulate insulin release by direct β cell stimulation (11, 45, 69).
+The insulinotropic effect varies among amino acids, and there appears to be a synergistic effect of mixed amino acids versus individual administration (24). acting as substrates in the Krebs cycle, metabolizing glucose-6-phosphate to create ATP.
+Enzymes active in β cell mitochondrial amino acid metabolism have been implicated in hyperinsulinemic hypoglycemic syndromes associated with high-protein containing meals (Prentki, Matschinsky, and Madiraju 2013).
 The ATP binds to and closes the potassium channel, leading to cell depolarization and insulin secretion.
-There seems to be a direct effect of proteins and amino acids on β cell glucose sensitivity, because ingestion of amino acids with glucose results in the same plasma insulin concentrations as elicited by a lower level of glucose alone (21).
+There seems to be a direct effect of proteins and amino acids on β cell glucose sensitivity, because ingestion of amino acids with glucose results in the same plasma insulin concentrations as elicited by a lower level of glucose alone (27).

-Lipids and Free Fatty Acids
+C. Lipids and Free Fatty Acids